South Cambridgeshire Logo

 Photographing application trees

-Photographs can be useful, particularly where you wish to identify the trees you want to work on to show specific work where there could be doubt.
+Photographs are useful, particularly where you wish to identify the trees you want to work on to show specific work where there could be doubt.
 For example, marking a specific branch to be trimmed.

 Clearly identify the tree in question using tiger tape, tree paint or using a clearly visible prop such as a colourful clipboard.